PrayujaTeli/Blog/Properties.md

 1. Ensure other transactions do not see uncommitted changes made to the database<br/>
 2. Rollback segments undo changes when a transaction is rolled back.<br/>
-3. They also ensure that transactions leave the uncommitted changes unnoticed.<br/>

 #### Syntax:<br/>